Advanced Vocab Words - Set 8 Flashcards

 27

-# Which vocabulary word means the following? adj. endless adj. recurring over and over ## Footnote *Hint: starts with "p"*
+# Name the vocab term: adj. endless adj. recurring over and over ## Footnote *Hint: starts with "p"*

 perennial ## Footnote synonyms: enduring, perpetual, ceaseless, everlasting, constant The garden was filled with _perennial_ flowers that bloomed each spring.
 Her _perennial_ optimism inspired those around her.